Robinson04/StructNoSQL_docs/docs/basics/creating_your_first_table.md

 You can now fully perform operations on your table trough the table_client.
 Right now, the model of your table only has an 'userId' field.
-Move to the next section to enrich your table model.
+Move to the next section to enrich your table model.gith